immutant/immutant.org/tutorials/logging.md

 ### Overriding the default configuration

-If you want a different format for your log messages, want to send them to a file, or configure any of the other [myriad options], you can either provide a [logback.xml] file on the classpath of your app (in `resources/` should work), or set the `logback.configurationFile` system property to the path to the file, or to the resource name if you're using something other than `logback.xml`.
+If you want a different format for your log messages, or perhaps send them to a file, or configure any of the other [myriad options], you can either provide a [logback.xml] file on the classpath of your app (e.g. inside `resources/`), or set the `logback.configurationFile` system property to the path of the file or resource if you're using something other than `logback.xml`.

 When defining a custom configuration, it may be useful to use the [default configuration] as a starting point.